Contact

 Harworth Group Plc, a leading regenerator of land and property for sustainable development and investment, is creating a brand-new community on the former Thoresby colliery – one of the UK’s most productive and last coal mines that closed in 2015.
-The new forest school will be the centrepiece of this exciting new community of 800 new homes, commercial and leisure space, all set within a 350-acre country park adjoining Sherwood Forest.
+The forest school will be the centrepiece of this exciting new community of 800 homes, commercial and leisure space, all set within a 350-acre country park adjoining Sherwood Forest.

 Sector